eclipse-hono/hono/site/content/admin-guide/amqp-network-config.md

 ## Dispatch Router Configuration

 The Dispatch Router is part of the [Apache Qpid project](https://qpid.apache.org).
-Hono uses Dispatch Router by means of the [enmasse project's Dispatch Router Docker image](https://hub.docker.com/r/enmasseproject/qdrouterd-base/) created from the Qpid project source code.
+Hono uses Dispatch Router by means of the [EnMasse project's Dispatch Router Docker image](https://hub.docker.com/r/enmasseproject/qdrouterd-base/) created from the Qpid project source code.

 The Dispatch Router can be configured by means of configuration files.
 Hono contains a default configuration in the `dispatchrouter/qpid` folder and in the `dispatchrouter/sasl` for enabling authentication through SASL.
 Please refer to the [Dispatch Router documentation](https://qpid.apache.org/components/dispatch-router/index.html) for details regarding the configuration file format and options.